-The Certified washed Arabica coffee stocks held against the New York exchange were seen to increase by 1,815 bags yesterday; to register these stocks at 1,409,693 bags.
-There was meanwhile a larger in number 2,620 bags increase to the number of bags pending grading for this exchange; to register these pending grading stocks at 22,077 bags.
+The Certified washed Arabica coffee stocks held against the New York exchange were seen to increase by 13,730 bags on Friday, to register these stocks at 1,652,245 bags, with 94.8% of these certified stocks being held in Europe at a total of 1,566,584 bags and the remaining 5.2% being held in the USA at a total 85,661 bags.
+There was meanwhile a larger in number 19,0460 bags decrease to the number of bags pending grading for this exchange; to register these pending grading stocks at 107,152 bags.

-The London market ended the day on another very soft note and with 62.8% of the earlier losses of the day intact, while the New York market ended the day on a soft note and with 80% of the losses of the day intact.
-This close and with the New York market having lost its way in late trade does little to inspire confidence, but one might nevertheless expect to see some caution coming into play in early trade and possibly a hesitant near to steady start for the day against the prices set yesterday, as follows:
+The London market ended the day on a modest negative note with 37.50% of the earlier losses of the day intact, while the New York market ended the day on a positive note with 25% of the earlier gains of the day intact.
+This mixed close, albeit that the London market settled near to unchanged for the day might inspire some degree of confidence to possibly set the markets for a hesitant steady start to early trade today, against the prices set on Friday, as follows:

 LONDON ROBUSTA US$/MT NEW YORK ARABICA USc/Lb.